 Talking History with Dublin Swimming Club

 On September 29th 2013, Niall O'Sullivan, Dublin Swimming Club President, and Cyril Smyth, Emeritus professor of Trinity College spoke on Newstalk's 'Talking History' show about the rich and important history of Dublin Swimming Club and about the great Liffey Swim.
 Click here to listen

-Fergus was born in Ennis Co.
+Fergus Barron passed away on October 7, 2013.
+For many years he was our club patron.
+Fergus was born in the USA, moved to Cork at a young age and then to Ennis Co.
 Clare in 1928.
 He was involved in swimming in Ennis in the early years before moving to Dublin and joining Dublin SC in the 50s.
 Some time later he became club coach and was also a founding member of the masters swimming movement in Ireland.
-His commitment to the club never ceased and even still members of DSC remember his activeness and contribution fondly.
+His commitment to the club never ceased and many members of DSC remember his activeness and contribution fondly.

 A quote from DSC member Sandra Trappe sums up Fergus and his impact on many people.

 "From way back to the days of Tara street baths and Iveagh Baths, Fergus was instrumental in getting me and other young people to try all disciplines of swimming.
 In Blackrock baths, a typical training session could include diving from the springboards, races of all distances, water polo, synchronised swimming for all age groups within the baths, followed by an open water swim to the "pole" and back to the baths.
 Fergus was great at including everyone and encouraging all of us to have fun.